mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 ## 7. Handling Joins

 Until now, we presented some very straightforward examples of queries.
 However, we can also handle joins.
-The good news is that Doobie handles joins between tables in a very natural way.
+The good news is that Doobie takes join between tables in a very natural way.

 Let's say we want to find a movie by its name.
-We want to retrieve also the director information and the list of actors that played in the movie.
-Using the ER model we presented at the beginning of the article, we have to join three table: the `movies` table, the `directors` table, and the `actors` table.
-Here it is how we can implement it in Doobie:
+We want to retrieve also the director's information and the list of actors that played in the film.
+Using the ER model we presented at the beginning of the article, we have to join three tables: the `movies` table, the `directors` table, and the `actors` table.
+Here is how we can implement it in Doobie:

 ```scala
 def findMovieByName(movieName: String): IO[Option[Movie]] = {